bahtibek-an/Full-Stack-My-Css-Is-Easy-Ii/README.md

 "
 # Task
 "
-    Create html and scc file and link with botsrap
+    Create html and scc file and link with botstrap
 "

 # Usage